 A large portion of Georgia is rural, making careers in this profession even more challenging.
 The necessity of reaching out to patients in small towns that have little to offer in health care options requires the health administrator to think beyond the outlines—can this patient receive long-distance services, or will it be necessary to transport them to appointments?
 This question, along with others, becomes a regular part of the administrator’s thinking and decision-making.

-If you are planning on a career in health administration, you’ll be able to earn both an undergrad degree and a graduate degree, equipping you for job openings at several levels.
+If you are planning on a career in health administration or management, you’ll be able to earn both an undergrad degree and a graduate degree, equipping you for job openings at several levels.
 And, returning to the opening sentence, you’ll be able to find the job you’re seeking among the plethora of openings.

 Undergraduate Program Overview

 As you begin your undergraduate program in health administration, you’ll take your general education courses.
 Once you’ve declared your major, business courses, such as accounting, health care administration and business, will fill your semesters.

 As you progress through your degree, expect to take finance courses.
 Health care informatics systems courses, information systems and human resources management will also become a big part of your learning.
 Enroll in required entrepreneurship courses—these, too, will be mandatory for your major.